noahsadir/investalyze-old/README.md

 ## How to Install

-#### Note: The instructions assume Node.js and npm are installed.
+#### Note: Instructions assume Node.js and npm are installed.

 ### Automated Install
- - Download the following script:
+ - In the parent folder of where you want to set up the environment, download the following script:
    ```
    wget https://noahsadir.io/resources/scripts/investalyze-react-install.sh
    ```